 John Irwin serves as Executive Assistant District Attorney and Chief of the Trial Division.
 Mr. Irwin is a veteran prosecutor of the most serious violent crime that this office prosecutes.
 He joined the office in 1987, following his graduation from Georgetown University Law Center, and was assigned to Trial Bureau 80 until he was appointed Deputy Chief of the Trial Division in early 2010.
 While in Trial Bureau 80, John held every possible position, starting as a line ADA, and later becoming Criminal Court Supervisor, Senior Trial Counsel, Deputy Bureau Chief, and, finally, Bureau Chief.
 As Deputy Chief of the Trial Division, John has been responsible for overseeing the most difficult violent crime cases in the Division.

-Lillian "Lee" Llambelis serves as Special Assistant District Attorney for Community Affairs.
-Ms. Llambelis most recently served as Director of Intergovernmental and Community Affairs for New York State Attorney General Andrew Cuomo.
-Before her appointment, she served as Litigation Director for the Puerto Rican Legal Defense and Education Fund where she engaged in litigation, advocacy and policy development on Civil Rights issues affecting Latinos nationwide, litigating federal and state court actions challenging anti-immigrant laws passed by states and localities.
-Ms. Llambelis served from 1992 to 2002 as an Assistant District Attorney in Manhattan, where she was assigned to the Trial Division; the Special Prosecutions Bureau, where she investigated and prosecuted white-collar crimes, including embezzlement, fraud, bribery, and the financial exploitation of the elderly; and the Official Corruption Unit where she investigated and prosecuted police corruption.
+Lillian "Lee" Llambelis serves as Special Assistant District Attorney for Intergovernmental Affairs.
+Ms. Llambelis joined the Office as an Assistant District Attorney in 1992, where she served for ten years in the Trial Bureau 60, the Special Prosecutions Bureau, and the Official Corruption Unit.
+After serving as Litigation Director for the Puerto Rican Legal Defense and Education Fund, and as Director of Intergovernmental and Community Affairs for Attorney General Cuomo, she rejoined the Office in 2010 to serve as Special Assistant District Attorney for Community Affairs before beginning her current role.
 Ms. Llambelis is a graduate of the Georgetown University School of Foreign Service and received her law degree from the Georgetown University Law Center.
 She was also a Coro Foundation Fellow in Public Affairs.
 Prior to attending law school, Ms. Llambelis served as an Assistant Press Secretary to former Mayor Edward I. Koch.

 Bonnie Sard serves as Administrative Assistant District Attorney and Director of Legal Hiring.
 As Administrative Assistant District Attorney, Ms. Sard assists in the management and oversight of the internal operations of the Office, including matters relating to fiscal, information technology, human resources, office support, and facilities operations and management.
 As Director of Legal Hiring, Ms. Sard has direct oversight of the Permanent and Summer Legal Hiring Boards.
 Ms. Sard makes recommendations to the District Attorney on the hiring, promotion and reallocating of legal staff, legal staff management issues, and diversity outreach efforts for legal and support staff.